 The Great Escape Lodge is the first and only (thus far) indoor water park from the Six Flags chain.
-When it opened, it was also New York's first indoor water park and the first major indoor water park resort in the Northeast U.S. Located across from The Great Escape, the hotel and indoor water park provide additional amenities for guests during the theme park's May-to-October operating season.
-Open year-round, the resort also provides off-season fun.
+When it opened, it was also New York's first indoor water park and the first major indoor water park resort in the Northeast U.S. Located across from The Great Escape theme park, the hotel, and indoor water park provide additional amenities for guests during the theme park's May to October operating season.
+Open year-round; the resort also provides off-season fun.

 At 38,000 square feet, the Great Escape's park is rather small compared to other indoor water parks.
 Unlike many larger indoor parks, The Great Escape Lodge is lacking a wave pool and doesn't have a water coaster (a natural for a Six Flags park) or other marquee attractions.
 Also, its single whirlpool spa is rather small and reserved for adults.
 Despite its size, however, the Six Flags park offers a surprising number of slides and attractions.

 Attractions include the usual assortment of slides, a (surprisingly long) lazy river, and other water fun.
 Standouts include the Tall Timbers Treehouse, an interactive water play structure with a tipping bucket, the Avalanche family raft ride, and Boogie Bear Surf, a FlowRider wave simulator for body surfing.
 The unique roof is made of a transparent material that allows plenty of sunshine and makes year-round tanning possible.

 Things to Do in Addition to the Water Park

 The resort offers contests, crafts projects, and a full daily complement of other “dry” activities through its Kids' Club.
 Think of a cruise ship itinerary for youngsters.